Doneness: Drying

 Well done cuts, in addition to being brown, are drier than other cuts and contain few or no juices.
 Note that searing (cooking the exterior at a high temperature) in no way "seals in the juices", since water evaporates at the same or higher rates as it does in unseared meat.
 However, searing does play an important role in browning, which is a crucial contributor to flavor and texture.

 Safety

 The United States Department of Agriculture has stated that rare steaks are unsafe to eat.
 It recommends an internal temperature of at least 145 °F for cuts of beef, veal, and lamb in order to prevent foodborne illness, and warns that color and texture indicators are not reliable.
 The same meats should be thoroughly cooked to 160 °F when ground or tenderized by cutting, since these processes distribute bacteria throughout the meat.

-Usually, most bacteria do not enter the inside of uncooked meat and remains on the surface.
+Usually, most bacteria do not enter the inside of uncooked meat and remain on the surface.
 However, proteolytic bacteria are able to dissolve or break down the connective tissue and fibers of the meat and enter the inside.
 Non-proteolytic bacteria such as Escherichia coli do not enter inside the meat.